-- 1. The daily penalty for the delayed in the beginning of the supply of energy is proportional to the MW installed.
-This means that the penalties are only applicable to the MW uninstalled. - 2.
-The annual penalty for the non-compliance of the 60% of the energy expected, it is going to apply the first month of the year starting the date of the signing of the agreement. - 3.
-The base Consumer Price Index (CPI) was fixed to 93.05 to match with the CPI base that reports the Contraloria Nacional de Panama each month. - On March 16, 2016, the Company was awarded four PPA Contract's by ETESA, through Resolution GC-03-2016, for hiring short-term energy supply only for 2017 until 2019, which will address the requirements of the company EDEMET, EDECHI and ENSA.
+- 2. The base Consumer Price Index (CPI) was fixed to 93.05 to match with the CPI base that reports the Contraloria Nacional de Panama each month. - On March 16, 2016, the Company was awarded four PPA Contract's by ETESA, through Resolution GC-03-2016, for hiring short-term energy supply only for 2017 until 2019, which will address the requirements of the companies EDEMET, EDECHI and ENSA.
 This energy it will be supply for Rosa de los Vientos (SPOT). - On November 10, 2017, the Company has signed a reserve contract with its affiliated generator Tecnisol I, by which the excess energy production of Rosa de los Vientos II (50 MW) Wind farm is sold to cover the affiliated company obligations with the market.
-The Reserve Contract states that the energy supply period is for 12 months (extendable), beginning at the moment the CND declares the Contract manageable and finishing one year later with the option to extend the supply period if desired by the Contract Parties.
+The Reserve Contract states that the energy supply period is for 12 months (extendable), beginning at the moment the CND (National Dispatch Center) declares the Contract manageable and finishing one year later with the option to extend the supply period if desired by the Contract Parties.
 Contract Price will be fixed for all the energy supply period.